datastax/python-driver/docs/topics/models.rst

         *Note: Indexes can only be created on models with one primary key*

     :attr:`~cqlengine.columns.BaseColumn.db_field`
         Explicitly sets the name of the column in the database table.
 If this is left blank, the column name will be the same as the name of the column attribute.
 Defaults to None.

     :attr:`~cqlengine.columns.BaseColumn.default`
         The default value for this column.
 If a model instance is saved without a value for this column having been defined, the default value will be used.
 This can be either a value or a callable object (ie: datetime.now is a valid default argument).
+        Callable defaults will be called each time a default is assigned to a None value

     :attr:`~cqlengine.columns.BaseColumn.required`
         If True, this model cannot be saved without a value defined for this column.
-Defaults to True.
-Primary key fields cannot have their required fields set to False.
+Defaults to False.
+Primary key fields always require values.

 Model Methods
 =============